SoftInstigate/restheart-website/learn/custom-access-manager.md

 For instance:

--   it incapsulates the request json payload as an object resulting form the parsing of the json string data, where the exchange gives access to it as a an *StreamSourceChannel*
+* it incapsulates the request json payload as an object resulting form the parsing of the json string data, where the exchange gives access to it as a an *StreamSourceChannel*
--   In case of a file resource, it incapsulates the file type (e.g. image/png for images)
+* In case of a file resource, it incapsulates the file type (e.g. image/png for images)
--   it provides some convenient properties, such as type (resource type, such as DOCUMENT or COLLECTION) and method (GET, PUT, POST, etc)
+* it provides some convenient properties, such as type (resource type, such as DOCUMENT or COLLECTION) and method (GET, PUT, POST, etc)
--   etc.

-Configuration
+## Configuration

 The AM is configured in the *access-manager* section of the yaml configuration file.